Yuer-yuan/Algorithm/README.md

     - connected but remove any edge disconnects it
     - acyclic but add any edge creates a cycle
   - a **forest** is a disjoint set of trees
-  - a **spanning tree** of a connected graph is a tree that contains all vertices of that graph
+  - a **spanning tree** of a connected graph is a tree (connected and asyclic) that contains all vertices of that graph
 - **density**: if number of edges is within a small constant factor of `V`, **sparse**; otherwise, **dense**
 - **bipartite** graph
-- vertices v and w are **strongly connnected** if there is both a directed path from v to w and a directed path from w to v
+- vertices v and w are **strongly connected** if there is both a directed path from v to w and a directed path from w to v
   - a strong component is a maximal subset of **strongly-connected** vertices
-  -
+- a **cut** in a graph is a partition of its vertices into two  (nonempty) sets
+- a **crossing edge** connects a vertex in one set with a vertex in the other

 order-of-growth performance for typical `Graph` implementations